Dental Program Admissions

 Letters of Evaluation

 Letters of evaluation are not required but are strongly encouraged.
 Evaluations of a student's progress and potential by a predental adviser or committee are appreciated.
 Letters of evaluation are to be submitted through AADSAS.
-See ADEA for more information about letters of evaluation.
+See the ADEA for more information about letters of evaluation.

 Applicants under serious consideration will be invited to interview with the Admissions Committee.
 Interviews are not granted at the request of applicants.